Become a monthly donor!

 For as little as $12 per month, you can provide one day of shelter, meals, showers, and laundry for a family of four.

 Our Education & Employment programs give our clients the tools they need to increase their earned income, which is critical to maintaining stable housing.
-We have developed extensive knowledge and expertise to help individuals access individualized, trauma-informed adult education, job training and support services.
+We have developed extensive knowledge and expertise to help individuals access individualized and equitable trauma-informed adult education, job training and support services.

 Want to learn more about our program offerings?
 Request information here.